2024 Update

 When the EEO investigation concludes, you will receive the Report of Investigation ("ROI") and a Notice of Rights.
 The notice will give you 30 days to choose which route you wish to take.
 See 29 C.F.R. § 1614.108(e).

 Unlike private sector employees, federal employees enjoy the benefit of having a neutral administrative judge make a determination on their case.
-Therefore, It is common for federal employees to request a hearing before an administrative judge.
+Therefore, it is common for federal employees to request a hearing before an administrative judge.
 If you choose to request a hearing, the Agency will forward the complaint file to the EEOC.
 The assigned judge will treat the case like a typical lawsuit with discovery, pretrial motions, and (eventually) a final hearing.

 At some point, you will receive an Acknowledgment and Order from the judge, or an Order to Attend Initial Status Conference.
 This initial conference, which is telephonic, will include you, your attorney, the Agency attorney, and the judge.
 Issues will be discussed, such as discovery, the framing of the claims, and deadlines.
 If the judge does not conduct an initial conference, the judge will set out the tasks/deadlines in the initial order.

-So why did I say you would receive an initial order from the judge "at some point?"
-This period - from when you request a hearing and actually receive an Acknowledgment and Order from a judge - is the first long limbo period.
-In fact, at this point you should begin getting used to long limbo periods between stages, as described further below.
-Although the regulations require the administrative judge to wrap up a case within 180 days (29 C.F.R. § 1614.109(i)), this limbo period where you're waiting on an acknowledgment from the judge could last anywhere from a month, to over a year... just to get an initial order!
+In fact, at this point, you should begin getting used to long limbo periods between stages, as described further below.
+Although the regulations require the administrative judge to wrap up a case within 180 days (29 C.F.R. § 1614.109(i)), this limbo period where you're waiting on an acknowledgment from the judge could last anywhere from a month to over a year... just to get an initial order!
 What's more, once you receive an order, in some respects, your case is just getting started.
+Click here to learn more about this stage.

 Discovery - Further Investigation